 Depending on the type of wood you choose, the design, and the garage door’s size, wood cladding can be expensive.

-Cladding a garage door with wood – step by step
+Cladding a garage door with wood – step-by-step

 Now that we’ve got all of that out of the way, let’s talk about how to clad your garage door from start to finish.